OtterX

 Enter

-Buys size at 30% of session bank and route through PumpPortal.
-The wallet is snapshotted before the buy — Kotaro only ever manages tokens it opened itself, never touching manual positions.
+A qualified signal buys at 30% of session bank and routes through PumpPortal.
+The wallet is snapshotted before the buy, so Kotaro can only ever manage tokens it opened itself — it never reaches into manual positions.

 • 30% of bank